dotnet/diagnostics/documentation/diagnostics-client-library-instructions.md

 #### Remarks

-This class is immutable, as currently EventPipe does not allow a provider's configuration to be modified during an EventPipe session.
+This class is immutable, as EventPipe does not allow a provider's configuration to be modified during an EventPipe session (as of .NET Core 3.1).